Connect with others who understand.

 Taking naps can disrupt your established sleep patterns and throw off your circadian rhythm — the natural internal clock that helps you fall asleep.
 Not sleeping at night from insomnia can further increase daytime fatigue, which can force a person to nap — which, in turn, can worsen insomnia.

 The Sleep Foundation suggests keeping a sleep diary.
-Recording your sleep symptoms alongside your leukemia symptoms or treatment side effects can help you and your health care team uncover patterns to your insomnia.
+Recording your sleep symptoms alongside your leukemia symptoms or treatment side effects can help you and your health care team uncover patterns of your insomnia.

 Use a CPAP Machine